Four Days in Kuala Lumpur, Malaysia

 To be fair, the Petronas Towers contained other excellent attractions that I enjoyed on other days.

 Dewan Filharmonik Petronas is a world-class concert hall in the ground-level building between the two Petronas Towers.
 It is home to the Malaysian Philharmonic Orchestra.
-I attended a performance that included Brahms, Mozart and Gershwin in a performance that was the equal of any I’ve enjoyed in New York and Chicago.
+I attended a concert that included Brahms, Mozart and Gershwin in a performance that was the equal of any I’ve attended in New York and Chicago.
 The acoustics were excellent, seating and sightlines very good, and the performance wonderful.

 Underneath the Towers is vast multi-level concourse and shopping center that seemed larger than Woodfield Mall in suburban Chicago.

-Shopping malls in KL are an amazing things.
-The typical mall in the USA opens sleepily at 10:00am bustles for 8-plus hours and is almost certainly deserted and shut down by 10:0opm.
+Shopping malls in KL are amazing things.
+The typical mall in the USA opens sleepily at 10:00am, bustles for 8-plus hours and is almost certainly deserted and shut down by 10:0opm.

 Malls in KL open at 8am to admit the crowds standing at their entrances.
 The malls I saw did not close until Midnight, active with shoppers to the end.